Jargon: Quantification

-In the above equation, $f_g$ stands for the frequency of a word's appearance in a general English-language corpus and $f_s$ stands for its frequency in a scientific corpus.
+In the above equation, $f_g$ stands for the frequency of a word's appearance in a general English-language corpus, $f_s$ stands for its frequency in a scientific corpus, and $log$ is the common (base-10) logarithm.

 Examples of corpora used in the determination of these frequencies include the Professional English Research Consortium Corpus (scientific) and the British National Corpus (common).

 Jargon glossaries

 Many examples of jargon exist because of its use among specialists and subcultures alike.
 In the professional world, those who are in the business of filmmaking may use words like "vorkapich" to refer to a montage when talking to colleagues.
 In rhetoric, rhetoricians use words like "arete" to refer to a person of power's character when speaking with one another.